 The removal of hedgerows and soil, during construction phase of the Proposed Project is likely to result in some disturbance of fauna, including birds, in the areas surrounding the Proposed Project works area.
-The relevant mitigation measures outlined in Chapter 7, Chapter 8 and the CEMP (Appendix 4-4) will be in place to avoid any subsequent effect on ornithology.
+The relevant mitigation measures outlined in Chapter 7, Chapter 8 and the CEMP (Appendix 4-3) will be in place to avoid any subsequent effect on ornithology.

-It is also proposed to plant and manage approximately 3,350m of hedgerow within the Proposed Wind Farm site.
+It is also proposed to plant and manage approximately 2,673m of native broadleaved treelines, hedgerows and shrubs within the Proposed Wind Farm site.
 The measures listed above will have a slight long term positive effect on mammals, birds, bats, and invertebrates as these measures will both create and increase suitable habitat for foraging, commuting, and nesting for a wide range of fauna including those listed above.
-In addition, it is proposed to convert/manage land for enhancement purposes for pine marten, red squirrel and marsh fritillary.
+In addition.
+It is also proposed manage the felled woodland for heathland/peatland regeneration.
 Please see Chapter 6 Biodiversity and the associated Biodiversity Management and Enhancement Plan (Appendix 6-4), for details.